Neighbourhood planning is a new method of planning led by the local community rather than by us or the Government.

-Please see the guidance notes towards the end of this page for information regarding the concept of neighbourhood plans and the processes involved in their production.
+Please see the guidance notes towards the end of this page for information about the concept of neighbourhood plans and the processes involved.

-Further advice on the neighbourhood planning process and the availability of grants can be found on the national My Community Rights website and the Department for Communities and Local Government website.
+For further advice on the neighbourhood planning process and the availability of grants, see the My Community Rights website and the Department for Communities and Local Government website.

 - meeting with prospective neighbourhood planning groups to explain the neighbourhood planning system